CocoaPods/guides.cocoapods.org/source/making/using-pod-lib-create.html.md

 1. You can edit your Podspec metadata, this lets you change your README and Podspec.
 * This is the Demo Library, you will be missing this if you didn't say yes to it.
-* Here is a stubbed out test spec for the framework you had choosen earlier.
+* Here is a stubbed out test spec for the framework you had chosen earlier.
 * This is the Development Pods section, and actually where you can work on your library.
 See below for more information.
 * Finally the Pods used in setting up the project.